 In order to become a values-based professional, you need to make your clients associate you with the final result or payoff of your services.
 Advertisers use this idea frequently by selling images of social acceptance, romance, or success rather than simply selling the product.
 For example, automobiles are not only a form of transportation, they are a symbol of status and insight to who you are.
 Larger cars are marketed as sophisticated, posh vehicles to take to cultural events, whereas driving a sport utility vehicle allows one to adventurously scale mountains or trek through jungles at a moment’s notice.
 Perfume doesn’t just make you smell good, the right fragrance can trigger a wild romance or change your life dramatically.
 Find out what appeals most to your clients, such as security, personal comfort, enhanced earnings, or opportunity for more leisure time, and promote those images.

-To make the shift from being a performance-oriented professional to a client-oriented professional, you need to focus on these six points:
+To make the shift from being a performance-oriented professional to one focusing on relationships, you need to focus on these six points:

 Know your business.
 Your financial expertise and sound advice are what you base your business on.
 The more knowledge you acquire, the more you can help your clients.
 However, remember that people want to feel good and this does not come from products and product performance alone.